  adults with severe, active and progressive rheumatoid arthritis (RA), who have not had previous treatment with methotrexate.

-RoActemra helps to reduce symptoms such as pain and swelling in your joints and can also improve your performance of daily tasks.
+RoActemra helps to reduce RA symptoms such as pain and swelling in your joints and can also improve your performance of daily tasks.
 RoActemra has been shown to slow the damage to the cartilage and bone of the joints caused by the disease and to improve your ability to do normal daily activities.

 RoActemra is usually given in combination with another medicine for RA called methotrexate.
 However, RoActemra can be given alone if your doctor determines that methotrexate is inappropriate.